Nandini-Mahurkar/nandini-dataviz-portfolio/critique-by-design.md

 4. Using two bar charts side-by-side is confusing.
 Instead using a grouped bar chart is better.
 5. Using different colors for the two genders would be better as we will be able to clearly distinguish between the two.
 6. The bar charts are not sorted properly.
 The bars should be sorted on either of the two genders, according to the percentages.
-7.The percentages lack a scale, and the differences between the percentages cannot be perceived properly.
+7. The percentages lack a scale, and the differences between the percentages cannot be perceived properly.

 What I liked & What stood out: